15.1. Citations and references

 15.1.3.
 Methods: SUMA

-If you use SUMA in your work, such as for surface calculations and/or visualizations, please cite:
+If you use SUMA in your work, such as for surface calculations and/or visualizations, please refer to:

 • Saad ZS, Reynolds RC, Argall B, Japee S, Cox RW (2004).
 SUMA: an interface for surface-based intra- and inter-subject analysis with AFNI, in: 2004 2nd IEEE International Symposium on Biomedical Imaging: Nano to Macro (IEEE Cat No. 04EX821).
 Presented at the 2004 2nd IEEE International Symposium on Biomedical Imaging: Nano to Macro (IEEE Cat No. 04EX821), pp. 1510-1513 Vol. 2. doi.org/10.1109/ISBI.2004.1398837

-If you use standard meshes within your surface/SUMA analysis, please cite:
+If you use standard meshes within your surface/SUMA analysis, please check out:

 If you want to learn about AFNI+SUMA results on the FIAC dataset, please see:

-If you use SUMA’s clipping plane and/or the SurfLayers functionality, please cite:
+If you use SUMA’s clipping plane and/or the SurfLayers functionality, please refer to:

 For detailed examples and descriptions of investigating the quality of your FMRI data, including using the afni_proc.py quality control (APQC) HTML report and gen_ss_review_table.py, please check out: